 Most babies arrive into the world healthy, but some have a rare health problem that is not outwardly visible.
-Florida screens all babies for over 36 different conditions, unless a parent objects in writing.
+Florida screens for all 31 disorders recommended by the United States Department of Health and Human Services Recommended Uniform Screening Panel and an additional 22 secondary disorders, unless a parent objects in writing.
 Before leaving the hospital, a few drops of blood are taken from the heel of the baby and the ears are also tested for hearing.
 The hospital sends the blood sample to the Bureau of Public Health Laboratories in Jacksonville which screens over 1,000 blood samples per day.
 All results are sent back to the hospital and then forwarded to the baby's doctor.
 Doctors can also get results for their patients from the Florida Newborn Screening Results website.
 If the screening results are abnormal, the Newborn Screening Follow-up Program which is a part of Children's Medical Services will contact the parent and\or doctor about additional testing and continue follow-up until the disorder is either ruled out or confirmed.
 The screening process helps find and treat conditions early which can prevent serious problems like intellectual disabilities or death.

 The Florida Department of Health Newborn Screening Program is proud to announce that Critical Congenital Heart Disease (CCHD) has been added to the panel of disorders screened in Florida.
 This addition was recommended in 2012 by the Florida Genetics and Newborn Screening Advisory Council and funding was authorized during the 2013 Legislative session.